Sitecore/Sitecore.Pathfinder/README.md

 instance for each media file, an appropriate media item model is created.

 When all files have been processed, the compiler processes the item models and for each field, compiles it.
-This typically transforms the field from a user inputted value to a value that is appropriate for Sitecore, for instance Link fields are usually inputted as "/sitecore/content/home" and the compiled value is '&lt;link ... id="{98E48AE6-9997-4BFA-AFAB-862B3E6EC486}" ... />'.
+This typically transforms the field from a user inputed value to a value that is appropriate for Sitecore, for instance Link fields are usually inputted as "/sitecore/content/home" and the compiled value is '&lt;link ... id="{98E48AE6-9997-4BFA-AFAB-862B3E6EC486}" ... />'.